riyasalmoe/ultimate-product-catalogue/readme.txt

 5. The admin area

 == Changelog ==
+= 2.2.12 =
+ - Fixed a display bug for individual product pages

 = 2.2.11 =
 - Major custom fields improvement: allow fields to be displayed on main catalogue pages
 - Minor css upgrades to the main catalogue pages